Barracuda09/PyPSADiag/README.md

 -------
 Help in any way is appreciated, just send me an email with anything you can contribute to the project, like:
-- more ECU JSON Files
+- More ECU JSON Files
-- coding
+- Python coding
 - GUI design
 - ideas / feature requests
 - test reports